jniac/jniac-utils/npm/three/vertigo-2/README.md

 # Vertigo Camera

-Vertigo is a new model of camera where the focus is primary on the subject of the camera.
+Vertigo is a new camera model where the attention is focused on the subject (the model) and no longer the object (the eye).

-Out the eye, let's enter the subject.
+In other words, exit the eye out, welcome the model.

 <img width="960" alt="image" src="VertigoCamera.svg">

 Key concepts:
-- The subject is at the focus point.
+- The subject is at the focus point ("camera.focusPosition").
 - The camera has a "height" property that decides the size of the frame around the subject.
 - The "fov" property is linearly translated to a 'perspective' one, where:
-  - `1` is the human eye (about 50°).
+  - `1` is the human eye, about 50° (45.83° vertically to be precise).
   - `0` is the orthographic projection.

+Note:
+- "camera.position" is still accessible, and can be adressed.
+But "camera.focusPosition" is the new reference.
+Changes to "camera.position" are reported to "camera.focusPosition".
+  It is not a good idea to animate both values.
+- Changes that requires to recompute the camera (projection & transform matrices) are detected through a cache.
+[Watched values](./VertigoCamera.ts#111-122) are:
+  - height
+  - fov
+  - focusPosition
+  - position
+  - rotation
+  - rangeMin
+  - rangeMax
+  - nearMin
+  - farMax
+  - fovEpsilon